Register/Login

 Good friends are precious.
 They support you, listen to you, and stand by you no matter what.
 So why would you ever feel the need to say goodbye?

-"Unfortunately, some friendships aren't meant to last a lifetime," says Carol Weston, author of Girltalk: All the Stuff Your Sister Never Told You.
+“Unfortunately, some friendships aren’t meant to last a lifetime,” says Carol Weston, author of Girltalk: All the Stuff Your Sister Never Told You.
 Sometimes friends just drift apart.
-Other times, a friend stops acting like a friend should.
-And no one deserves to be in a friendship that's painful or unhealthy.
+Other times, a friend stops acting as a friend should.
+And no one deserves to be in a friendship that’s painful or unhealthy.

 How do you know when a friendship needs to end?
 And how do you "break up" with a friend?